K9SKY

 12. Grooming Glove

-Some dogs don’t like brushes, but they love to be petted.
+Some dogs do not like brushes, but they love to be petted.
 A grooming glove is perfect for them.
 It looks like a glove but has soft rubber tips that catch loose fur when you pet your dog.
 This tool is easy to use, fun, and perfect for quick touch-ups.
-It’s one of the best dog grooming tools for a home for nervous or young dogs.
+It is one of the best dog grooming tools for a home for nervous or young dogs.

 13. Styptic Powder

 Sometimes, accidents happen, especially when trimming nails.
 If you cut too short and the nail bleeds, the styptic powder helps stop the bleeding quickly.
-It’s smart to keep this powder in your dog grooming tool kit just in case.
+It is smart to keep this powder in your dog grooming tool kit just in case.
 It saves time and helps your dog feel better fast.

 14. Dematting Comb